generic-github-user/generic-github-user.github.io/posts/python_nondeterminism_monad.md

 This is somewhat brittle, since we are generally forced to intermediate every operation in our code with a set of predefined combinators.
 Clearly, we would prefer to go beyond `amb`-like data structures -- we want to interleave Python's control flow with some amount of automated branching logic.
 Unless we want to either:

-- (a) build a DSL supplanting Python's normal constructs and implement our own pseudo-interpreter/compiler; and/or
+- build a DSL supplanting Python's normal constructs and implement our own pseudo-interpreter/compiler; and/or
-- (b) perform AST-munging of the kind certain Python JIT compilers (Numba, etc.) do
+- perform AST-munging of the kind certain Python JIT compilers (Numba, etc.) do
-- (c) perform runtime tracing of the branching structure (more on this in an in-progress future post)
+- perform runtime tracing of the branching structure (more on this in an in-progress future post)

 ...this seemingly requires some way to interrupt execution at specific points and backtrack/rewind to those points, modifying execution state each time before resuming to inject the state of the current "branch".